-Another factor that contributes to the fact that rack pulls are not currently fashionable is that they require a power or squat rack with strong and stable safety catchers in order to be done correctly.
-When you couple that with the fact that rack pulls require you to lift really heavy weights, you have a recipe for unpopularity.
+Another factor contributing to the rack pull’s obscurity is that the exercise requires a power or squat rack with strong and stable safety catchers.
+When you couple that with the fact that rack pulls are done with heavy weights and hurt, you have a recipe for unpopularity.

 What are the benefits of doing rack pulls?

 Getting stronger.
-The rack pull is basically a deadlift with really short range of motion.
+The rack pull is basically a deadlift with a really short range of motion.
 It works the whole back, the posterior chain (hamstrings and glutes) as well as the forearms.
-The exercise allows you to move some serious weight and as result you get stronger in those areas.
+The exercise allows you to move some serious weight, and as a result, you get stronger in those areas.

 Developing a thick back.
-Similar to the deadlift the rack pull is known to devleop serious thickness in the back.
-There is no doubt that people who do rack pulls on regular basis have thicker backs than the guys who play with the pink dumbbells and spent time visualizing muscle hypertrophy.
+Similar to the deadlift the rack pull is known to develop some serious thickness in the back.
+People who do rack pulls on a regular basis have thicker backs than those who play with the pink dumbbells and the pulley systems.

 Less stressful than deadlifts.
-Due to the shorter range of motion (ROM) the rack pull is less stressful to the central nervous system than the regular deadlift starting on the ground.
-That’s why many people actually prefer to do rack pulls instead of deadlifts, because you are still overloading the back muscles without completely exhausting yourself mentally.
+Due to the shorter range of motion, the rack pull is less stressful on the central nervous system than the regular deadlift.

 Stronger deadlift lockout.
-Besides helping you develop powerful upper back the rack pull also allows you to improve your deadlift lockout.
-Through heavy weight you are able to overload the final part of the deadlift.
+Besides helping you develop a powerful upper back, the rack pull could also improve your deadlift lockout.

-What are the main problems that occur with the proper execution of rack pulls?
+What are the main technique problems with rack pulls?

-The main problem is that people usually turn the rack pull into an ego lift and try to put as much weight as possible on the bar.
+The main problem is that people usually turn the rack pull into an ego lift and add too much weight.
 The more the bar bends, the better.
-This is problematic and besides causing potential injuries similar behavior defeats the purpose of the exercise and exposes you to injuries.
+This is problematic, defeats the purpose of the exercise and exposes you to injuries.